Zarcolio/sitedorks/README.md

 ```

 # Examples
 Small warning here: if you don't use **-cat** sitedorks will open a lot of tabs in your browser and probably will make Google throw you a CAPTCHA.
+Increase waiting time with option '-wait' to decrease the chance of getting a CAPTCHA.

 Want to look for "uber.com" with different sites containing all kinds of content using Google?
 Use the following command:
 ```